 The cost of extra security

 But given that the average annual credit card fee is around $110, according to the RateCity database, holding multiple cards can really add up.
 That is unless you opt for one of the many low- or no-annual fee options available and repay outstanding balances within the interest-free days.

-It's possible to have it all when savvy card users balance safety and convenience by shopping online for the cheapest credit cards.
+It's possible to strive for it all by shopping online for the cheapest credit cards offering both safety and convenience.
 Adapt to our digitised age with all the protection technology and common sense can offer.